Annual Dog Registration

 If you or your dog move to another area, find out what you need to do to transfer your registration by contacting the Council in that area (usually you will go into the new Council and simply swap your currently registration tag for a new one in the new area) at no charge.

-PuppiesPuppies need to be registered before they are 12 weeks old.
+PuppiesPuppies need to be registered by the time they are 12 weeks old (3 months).
 It is best to apply for your registration well before that date.

 Special PermitsIf you live in a residential zone and own, or are keeping, more than two dogs you will need to apply for a permit for that property.
 Application forms may be downloaded from the website or you may telephone the Customer Services Team on 0800 100 388 to have one sent to you.